mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 - Provide training on how to use the new startup model
 - Implement the design as supplied by JoziHub

+JoziHub will:
+- Supply the HTML design for the new Companies model

 ### Other
 > First image at the top of the site - is it possible to change this at all to reflect an image of the hub.
 This will be provided.

-Second image on site: The image with pictures of people and icons.
-Can we change this to be of some of our actual startups and their logos? when you click on this image it should take you to the page with the startup listings.
-Inclusion of our JoziHub metrics on the front page of the site: See this link for example of how this could work: [http://www.flat6labs.com/](http://www.flat6labs.com/)
+> Inclusion of our JoziHub metrics on the front page of the site: See this link for example of how this could work: [http://www.flat6labs.com/](http://www.flat6labs.com/)

 > JoziHub metrics would be: